 The Illinois Industrial School for Girls was founded in 1877 as a school for orphaned and destitute girls.
 It was located in Evanston for 32 years and then moved to Park Ridge in 1908 where it continued to operate until 2012.
 In its early years, the school focused on giving the girls a sense of “family life,” and providing basic education and training in domestic skills with the goal “that the girls could become independent and productive members of their community.”
 Its name and mission changed many times over its long history.

-Originally founded as a home/training school for destitute orphan girls, it became a destination for girls from the Chicago courts in the late 19th century (a sort of juvenile detention center).
+Originally founded as a home/training school for destitute orphan girls, it became a destination for girls from the Chicago courts in the late 19th century.
 Girls were sent here to learn cooking, cleaning, and sewing so that they would be economically self-sufficient upon release.
 The school was instrumental in the passage of a law by the state legislature in 1881 which asserted that “for each child committed to industrial schools, the county would pay $10.00 monthly plus a certain amounf of clothing.”
+For many years the school was located at Sheridan Road and Main Street in Evanston (in what had originally been the”Old Soldier’s Home” for Civil War soldiers).

 The school established a state-funded welfare agency for girls in Evanston and was instrumental in the passage of the 1881 law mandating state responsibility (housing/education) for destitute girls.
 The first charitable baseball game to benefit a philanthropic organization (played in 1908, in the Old Comisky Park) was played on behalf of the Illinois Industrial School for Girls.